A geometric model for the module category of a skew-gentle algebra: Geometric interpretation of modules

-To each interior PAS $\eta$, by the construction of $Q^\TT$, it gives an arrow $\alpha$ in $Q^\TT$ or its formal inverse $\alpha^{-1}$ (depending on the orientation of $\eta$), which is defined to be the letter $\l(\eta)$ associated to $\eta$.
+By the construction of $Q^\TT$, each interior PAS $\eta$ gives rise to an arrow $\alpha$ in $Q^\TT$ or its formal inverse $\alpha^{-1}$ (depending on the orientation of $\eta$), which is defined to be the letter $\l(\eta)$ associated to $\eta$.
 The function $\sigma$ has the following interpretation.

 \begin{lemma} For any two interior PASs $\eta_1$ and $\eta_2$, if $\eta_1(0)$ and $\eta_2(0)$ are in the same curve $i$ in $\TT$, then $\eta_1$ and $\eta_2$ are on the same side of $i$ if and only if $\sigma(\l(\eta_1))=\sigma(\l(\eta_2))$. \end{lemma}